roehampton/module-content/software-development-3/week-01/lab/README.md

 1. __Course class__

 * Create a 'course' class to represent a university course with some suitable    properties and a print method.
-*   In the student class, substitute the courseId for a property of type course, ie. so that your student HAS A course.
+*   In your student class, substitute the courseId for a property of type course, ie. your student objects will contain an object of type course that you just created.
-*   Draw a class diagram showing the student and course classes and their relationship (https://www.ibm.com/docs/en/rsm/7.5.0?topic=diagrams-composition-association-relationships)
+*   Draw a class diagram showing the student and course classes and their relationship (reference: https://www.ibm.com/docs/en/rsm/7.5.0?topic=diagrams-composition-association-relationships)
-*   Add a 'set' method so that after a student is created, you can set the course property.
+*   Add a 'set' method to your student class for the course property.
-*   Alter your class so your print method also prints the students' course
+*   Alter your student class so your print method also prints the students' course, but making use of the print method of the course class.
 *  In your main method,
-    * create a course object, then a student object.
+    * create a 'new' course object, then a 'new' student object.
-    * now use your 'set' method to set the students's course
+    * now use your 'set' method to set the student's course
     * repeat this to create another two students with different courses
-    * use your print method to output information about each of the students and their courses
+    * use the print method of the student class to output information about each of the students and their courses

 2. __Dog class__